tonyest/Prospress/readme.txt

 == Upgrade Notice ==

+= 1.0.2 =
+Upgrade to fix bug displaying Price & Winning Bidder columns on the admin page for all custom post types.

 = 1.0.1 =
 Please upgrade to fix bid form & localization bugs.
-This release also changes bids page to show all bids to the site admin.
+This release also changes the bids page to show the site admin all bids.

 = 1.0 =
 The first non-beta release ready for prime-time - enjoy!
 Please note, this is a breaking upgrade.
 If you need to preserve feedback from a beta installation, post in the prospress.org/forums/ to request an upgrade script.